PED3006 : Carcinogenesis and Anticancer Drugs

 - Module Leader(s): Professor John Lunec

-- Lecturer: Dr Gareth Veal, Professor Steve Wedge, Professor Julie Irving, Dr Mark William Verrill, Dr Elaine Willmore, Dr Yvette Drew, Dr Jennifer Bonner, Dr David Jamieson, Professor Nicola Curtin
+- Lecturer: Professor Steve Wedge, Professor Julie Irving, Dr Nicola Cresti, Dr Elaine Willmore, Dr Sally Hall, Dr Jennifer Bonner, Dr David Jamieson, Professor Nicola Curtin, Dr Gareth Veal

 - Owning School: Biomedical Sciences